JuliaText/TextAnalysis.jl/README.md

 ## TextModels

 The [TextModels](https://github.com/JuliaText/TextModels.jl) package enhances this library with the additon of practical neural network based models.
-Some of that code used to live in this package, but was moved to simplify installation and dependencies.
+Some of that code used to live in this package, but was moved to simplify installation and reduce the number of dependencies.

 ## Installation